Minipoloalex/feup-pfl-tp1/README.md

 Executing the move itself is simply changing the value of the starting position to 0 (empty), and the value of the ending position to the resulting piece, which is not necessarily equal to the piece moved.

-The move predicate also takes into account whether or not advanced rules are being used, passing that information into the breadth-first search algorithm for moving a piece.
+The move predicate also takes into account whether or not advanced rules are being used, passing that information into the breadth-first search algorithm for obtaining a piece's possible moves.

 ### 4.4 List of Valid Moves